Toxikuu/to/README.md

 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
+- [ ] Release the stage file somewhere and download it
+- [ ] Add a config option to enable all logs that are currently commented out
+    - Maybe a `really_fucking_loud_logs` bool in the config
 - [x] Instead of sprinkling `laway` throughout my build scripts, include it in a post-build steps system that runs before QA.
 This system should be similar to QA.
 Probably call it opts.
 Move strip into opts.
 Should allow for stuff like